thanhnguyen2187/islet/site/content/posts/the-harm-stack-considered-unharmful.md

 title about HARM stack?
 The HARM acronym is memorable, I must admit.
 Also, I can attract more reader that way (people who are either interested in HTMX, or Axum, or AlpineJS, or Rust, or Maud).
-The ARM (Axum/AlpineJS, Rust, Maud) parts are expandable (can be replaced easily), and I will explore that in another section of this post.
+The ARM (Axum/AlpineJS, Rust, Maud) parts are expendable (can be replaced easily), and I will explore that in another section of this post.

 ## Problems of CSR